Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 * WE WILL CONTACT YOU WHEN YOUR CAT(S) ARE READY FOR DISCHARGE.
 * UPON ARRIVAL FOR PICKUP, **PLEASE REMAIN IN YOUR CAR**, OUR VOLUNTEERS WILL ASSIST EACH OWNER BY ORDER OF ARRIVAL.

+NOTICE:  By confirming your scheduled appointment, please note that it is VERY important that you attempt to keep the appointment.
+These reservations are _highly_ sought after, and we maintain a rather lengthy waiting list.
+If you fail to keep a scheduled appointment, we cannot guarantee the next reschedule date, due to the high demand.

 ### **HOW TO CONFIRM YOUR APPT:**

 Upon reading the above instructions, please reply "**Yes**" to the text message you received, which indicates you have read the above information and agree.